Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 31/10/2014
+	- Updated for Build 270.
+	- Added pages to console help for NS2+ commands.

 - 12/10/2014
 	- Added reload indicator to Classic Ammo and HL2 HUD bar options.
 (Thanks Bi()ha2arD!)
 	- Added indicators for scan/obs, cloaking, umbra and enzyme when using the no viewmodel option.